Funding

 Next year’s grant intake will open in August 2025.
 Subscribe to our e-letters and connect with us on Instagram and LinkedIn to stay informed.

-You can apply for a Community Engagement Grant, Seed Grant, or Land Securement Grant at any time of year.
-Contact us to learn more.
+You can apply for a Community Engagement Grant or Land Securement Grant at any time of year, until funding is fully allocated.

 How do I apply for a grant?